friday2029/Transforming-normals/README.md

 $$
 Xn = (t\times b) adj(M)
 $$
-Solving for X, we see that X is equal to the transpose of $M'$.
+Solving for X, we see that X is equal to the transpose of $adj(M)$.
 $$
 Xn = (adj(M))^Tn
 $$
 $$
 X=(adj(M))^T
 $$
-The transpose of the adjugate matrix is the cofactor matrix(notated $cof(M)$).
+The transpose of the adjugate matrix is the cofactor matrix(notated $cof(M)$ ).
 Transposing $M'$ therefore gives us the cofactor matrix which is what X equals.
 $$
 X= cof(M) = adj(M)^T
 $$